CONTACT INFORMATION

 - The members of the group are living in a clustered area

-- Members must be graduate of vocational courses under the Manpower Barangay-Based Skills Training Program of the Vocational Development Division and have an existing business using
+- Members must be graduate of vocational courses under the Manpower Barangay-Based Skills Training Program of the Vocational Development Division and have an existing business using their acquired skills

 - Barangay Certificate of Indigency